Neil McLeod (politician): Summerside jurist in a memory of defeat

-McLeod retired from Conservative politics in 1893, shortly after (what parliamentary reporters described as) the "Printing Debates," and accepted a standing offer to serve as Prince County court judge.
+McLeod retired from Conservative politics in 1893, shortly after (what parliamentary reporters described as) the "Printing Debates", and accepted a standing offer to serve as Prince County Court Judge in Summerside, Prince Edward Island.
 He served in that position for twenty-two years and briefly invested in a silver fox ranch during the first decade of the twentieth century.
 Eight months after his retirement, the Liberal Party won the general elections in several landslide victories, inaugurating eighteen consecutive years of Liberal majority governments.
-The 1909 Anne of Avonlea and 1917 Anne's House of Dreams both contained allegories and allusions to provincial as well as Dominion political cultures during the critical period.
-McLeod died at Summerside in 1915.
+The novels Anne of Avonlea (1909) and Anne's House of Dreams (1917), both by Lucy Maud Montgomery, contained allegories and allusions to provincial as well as Dominion political cultures during the critical period.
+When McLeod resigned as premier in April 1891, Lucy Maud Montgomery's father switched from McLeod's Conservative Party to the Liberal "Grits" in his unsuccessful bid for a Dominion parliamentary seat (according to a biographer, Lucy Maud expressed relief when her father lost).

+McLeod died in 1915, before his youngest daughter completed secondary education at Summerside High School (now Parkside Elementary School), one of Canada's Historic Places that may or may not have been an inspiration for the school of the same name in Anne of Windy Poplars (1936).
 According to his Summerside obituary, "besides an extremely wide circle of friends and admirers there are left to mourn, a widow, one son, Arthur, now in Florida, and six daughters, all of whom reside in the West, excepting Miss Marie, who was one of the nurses at the front in France and is now home on leave of absence."
+During the last fours years of his life, McLeod periodically sojourned across the island, usually by train, with "Miss Mary McLeod."
+The judge and his youngest daughter revisited sites relevant to McLeod family history as well as his own life, including "the former's old home in Uigg."
 Summerside newspapers in Prince County continued to report on the whereabouts of his children, particularly after the "marriage in California of Mary Rogers McLeod, [youngest] daughter of the late Judge McLeod, to [the Hundred Days Offensive veteran and philatelist] John Cecil Holmes of Victoria, B.C."

-In the twenty-first century, the surviving grandchildren and great-grandchildren of Neil McLeod's six daughters and one son (e.g., John Cecil Holmes, Jr., III, etc.) provided personal and public papers, as well as material culture, from the critical period and World War I to Summerside as well as Charlottetown museums and archives.
+In the twenty-first century, the surviving great-grandchildren of Neil McLeod's six daughters and one son provided personal and public papers, as well as material culture, from the critical period and World War I to Summerside as well as Charlottetown museums and archives.
 Fonds and collections have been established in their names.
-In 2007, the McLeod family home (until 1917-18) on Granville Street garnered recognition as one of Canada's Historic Places, recently registered as the Judge McLeod House for Summerside tourists.
+In 2007, the McLeod family home (until 1917-18) at 71 Granville Street garnered recognition as one of Canada's Historic Places, registered as the Judge McLeod House for Summerside tourists.